Greenway Improvements and Economic Development

 We also focus on land-use issues that may harm the Greenway, such as the high-voltage power lines that were proposed for the corridor.
 We took the lead in organizing citizens and neighborhoods to oppose the lines in the Greenway -- and we were thrilled when we won!
-The lines are now being buried under 28th street, instead of being strung up overhead in the Greenway.
+The lines were buried under 28th street, instead of being strung up overhead in the Greenway.

 New Construction and Development

 The Greenway is a magnet for new construction and development.
-There are currently more than 1,200 apartment units under construction along the Greenway!
-This kind of transit-oriented development (TOD) is good for the Greenway and good for Minneapolis, but the Greenway needs advocates to ensure that developments enhance the Greenway, not harm it.
+This kind of transit or trail-oriented development (TOD) is good for the Greenway and good for Minneapolis.
+But the Greenway needs advocates to ensure that developments enhance the Greenway, not harm it.
 Midtown Greenway Coalition volunteers and staff meet regularly with city planners, city council members, architects, and developers to ensure that new projects are Greenway friendly.

 Ramps, Bridges, Street Crossings, and Amenties

 The Coaliton also works to improve street crossings and add new ramps and stairs.
 Recently, we were successful in our efforts to improve the street crossing at 28th, convicing the city to install a new median that alerted cars to the bike crossing.
 That was an improvement, but we continue to focus on ways to make that crossing (and a similar one at Minnehaha) safer.